Why do ratings matter?

 We want you to have fun and learn and grow in pickleball.
-Self-rating yourself too high, beyond your mastery level, will not make pickleball fun for you.
-You will only be frustrated and who really needs that?
+Self-rating yourself too high, beyond your capability level, will not make pickleball fun for you or other members.

-Playing pickleball with like-skilled players will allow all players to be competitive and improve their play and enjoyment.
+Playing pickleball with like-skilled players will allow everyone to be competitive and improve their play and enjoyment.
 When players’ skills are mismatched, it is frustrating for all players.

 All EPC scheduled play is organized by player ratings so like-skilled players play with and against like-skilled players.